qiningliu1/race-to-the-raft/admin/D-test-plan.md

 3) FireTiles

-method to check if the FireTile ID matched the ID of FIRE_TILE from 'a-z' and 'A to E'; method to check the length of updated Fire bag and also check if the draw Fire Tile ID matched the Tile draw from the bag
+method to check if the FireTile ID matched the ID of FIRE_TILE from 'a-z' and 'A to E'; method to check the length of updated Fire bag and also check if the draw Fire comp1110.ass2.Tile ID matched the comp1110.ass2.Tile draw from the bag

 4) GameState